-Our ewes and adult rams are shorn each year in late February/early March (prior to lambing); our lambs are shorn a bit later, usually in June, so that they don’t suffer through the heat of a mid-Atlantic summer.
-Our shearer is highly skilled, having won the U. S. Blade Shearing Competition in 2011, and competes in international sheep shearing competitions, so you should expect fleeces to be relatively free from “second cuts”.
+Our sheep are shorn each year in late February/early March (prior to lambing); our lambs are shorn a bit later, usually in June, so that they don’t suffer through the heat of a mid-Atlantic summer.
+Our shearer is highly skilled, having won the U. S. Blade Shearing Competition in 2011, in addition to placing 2nd in the Intermediate Division in the World Sheep Shearing Competition held in July, 2019 in Le Dorat, France; you should expect fleeces to be relatively free from “second cuts”.
 We offer raw (unwashed), lightly skirted fleeces, either from adult ewes or from lambs, suitable for handspinning.
 Note that we do not “coat” our sheep; this avoids felting of the fleece, and also puts our sheep at less risk of overheating in the summer.
 As a result, our fleeces may contain a small amount of vegetative matter (VM), easily dealt with as we feed mainly orchardgrass hay in the winter, while our lambs mainly graze our hayfield all winter long, rarely needing supplemental hay.
 Jurors at the Shenandoah Valley Fiber Festival have commented on the relatively low amount of VM in our fleeces.
 We check each fleece for soundness.
 If fleeces are to be shipped to neighboring states, we typically place them (in plastic bags) inside a feed bag, and remove as much air as possible with a shop vac.
 This greatly reduces shipping costs.
 Shipping fleeces across the country may be cheaper in “large” flat-rate boxes (though it is difficult to fit an entire adult fleece in one).

 Adult fleece from Heather, a 2-year-old pure Perendale NC ewe.
 This shows how a “black” (NC) lamb’s fleece can lighten to gray, shading to cream-colored at the tips, as the sheep ages.
 I can only imagine how gorgeous a heathered yarn this would make when spun up.